rakvat/transform-social.org/content/en/texts/anarchist_debates.md

 ---

-Thanks to René Berthier for his extensive comments on my text.
+I would like to thank René Berthier for his extensive comments on my text.
 I hope this answer does not come across as disrespectful.
 My intention was to continue the debate on anarchist economics and I hope this text might spark some further educational debate between anarchists while working together in solidarity and synthetic federations in praxis.